CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 1.3.Ti=Term

-1.3.sec=The term of the Company shall commence with the filing of the Articles of Organization [or other date] and continue until the winding up and liquidation of the Company following a Liquidation Event, as provided in Article VII.
+1.3.sec=The term of the Company shall commence with {TermCommence.cl} and continue until the winding up and liquidation of the Company following a Liquidation Event, as provided in Article VII.

+TermCommence.cl=the filing of the Articles of Organization

 1.4.Ti=Character of Business

-1.4.sec=The business of the Company (the “Business”) is to (1) {Corp.BusinessDescription}, (2) finance, hold, manage, sell, or otherwise dispose of all or any part of business property, and (3) exercise all rights and powers and engage in all activities related or ancillary to the foregoing which a limited liability company may legally exercise pursuant to the Act.
+1.4.sec=The business of the Company (the “Business”) is to (1) {Corp.BusinessIsTo}, (2) finance, hold, manage, sell, or otherwise dispose of all or any part of business property, and (3) exercise all rights and powers and engage in all activities related or ancillary to the foregoing which a limited liability company may legally exercise pursuant to the Act.

 1.5.Ti=Name and Address of the Member